-- Existing that which the council currently provides - Desirable that which is requested/desired by service users, political commitments etc - Poor that which falls short of the minimum required standards - Fair meeting that which is required by law or council policy - Good that which meets the Code of Practice requirements and recommendations - Excellent the level of service that the council aspires to achieve
+- Poor that which falls short of the minimum required standards. - Fair meeting that which is required by law or council policy. - Good that which meets the Code of Practice requirements and recommendations. - Excellent the level of service that the council aspires to achieve.